One UI: One UI 6

-One UI 6.0 is based on Android 14.
-It was officially released for the Galaxy S23 series starting 30 October 2023 with other devices received the update after several weeks or months depending on the country.
+One UI 6.0 (based on Android 14) started beta testing on 11 August 2023, and was officially released as an update for the Galaxy S23 series first starting 30 October 2023 with other supported devices following later.
+The Galaxy A15 (and its 5G variant) and the Galaxy A25 5G were the first phones to have this version of One UI pre-installed.

-The update includes a redesigned quick panel with a new button layout, improved access to the brightness settings and a new notification layout that allows sorting by time.
+This version of One UI includes a redesigned quick panel with a new button layout, improved access to the brightness settings and a new notification layout that allows sorting by time.
 Other new features include a new default font, called One UI Sans, new emojis and an improved multitasking experience.
 Built-in Samsung applications such as the Camera app, Gallery, Photo Editor, Weather among others have also received updates to add more functionality and customization.

 One UI 6.1 was released on 17 January 2024 with the Galaxy S24 series.
-This and later versions of One UI mainly include new AI-based features that are available only on flagship devices sold in 2022 and later.
-These features are marketed as "Galaxy AI" and rely on a combination of local models and cloud-based models.
+This and later versions of One UI mainly include new AI-based features pre-installed for flagship devices (Galaxy S (including tablets) and Galaxy Z) since 2024 and as an update for flagship devices released in 2022 and 2023.
+These features are marketed as Galaxy AI and rely on a combination of local models and cloud-based models.
 In mainland China, the cloud partner is Baidu providing its Ernie model, while in international markets (including Hong Kong, Macau and Taiwan), the cloud partner is Google providing its Gemini Pro model.

 Features available on all applicable devices include enhanced battery protection designed to prevent battery degradation, Super HDR for photos in the Gallery and on social media apps like Instagram and Snapchat, and the option to show the lock screen wallpaper on Always On Display.
 Simultaneously the merger of Samsung's Quick Share and Google's Nearby Share feature were announced allowing all Galaxy users fast file transfer with all Android and Windows devices using a single solution.

 While not released alongside One UI 6.1, Samsung implemented Google's A/B seamless update technology with the release of the Galaxy A55.
 This works by installing updates to a secondary system partition that the device boots from whenever it is restarted.

-One UI 6.1.1 was released on 10 July 2024 with Z Flip 6 and Z Fold 6.
+One UI 6.1.1 was released on 10 July 2024 with Z Fold 6 and Z Flip 6.
 This update includes several new Galaxy AI features such as Portrait Studio, Suggested Replies and Sketch to Image.
-Other devices received the update thereafter starting with the Galaxy S24 series.
-However, non-foldable phones continued to show the software version as 6.1 after the update like One UI 3.1.1, 4.1.1 and 5.1.1 as it was only available to foldable phones and tablets.
+Other devices received the update thereafter starting with the Galaxy S series since the Galaxy S24 series on 5 September 2024, before announcing the Galaxy S24 FE (Note: Identifies as One UI 6.1.) on 26 September 2024 (alongside the Galaxy Tab S10+ & S10 Ultra).
+However, non-foldable & mid-range phones continued to show the software version as 6.1 after the update like One UI 3.1.1, 4.1.1 and 5.1.1 as it was only available to foldable phones and tablets.